South West Yorkshire Partnership NHS Foundation Trust

-South West Yorkshire Partnership NHS Foundation Trust is a NHS trust which provides mental health, learning disability and community health care services in Calderdale, Kirklees, Wakefield and Barnsley.
-The trust also provides some of the medium secure forensic services for the Yorkshire and the Humber region.
-The trust's headquarters is located at Fieldhead Hospital in Wakefield which is a psychiatric and learning disabilities hospital.
+South West Yorkshire Partnership Teaching NHS Foundation Trust is an NHS trust which provides mental health, learning disability and community health care services in Calderdale, Kirklees, Wakefield and Barnsley.
+The trust also provides some of the medium secure forensic services for the Doncaster and Yorkshire and the Humber region.
+The trust's headquarters is located at Fieldhead Hospital in Wakefield, which is a psychiatric and learning disabilities hospital.

 History

-The trust was formed in 2002 when mental health services in the southern half of West Yorkshire were re-organised and brought together the service provisions from the districts of Calderdale, Kirklees and Wakefield.
+The trust was formed in 2002 when mental health services in the southern half of West Yorkshire were reorganised and brought together the service provisions from the districts of Calderdale, Kirklees and Wakefield.
 The Trust was originally called South West Yorkshire Mental Health NHS Trust (SWYMHT) with the headquarters based at Fieldhead Hospital in Wakefield.
 The new trust inherited a large estate from the previous three predecessor Trusts such as the Sycamores Community Unit for the Elderly in Ossett; Poplars Community Unit for the Elderly in Hemsworth; Enfield Down in Honley; The Dales Unit and Lyndhurst in Halifax; the Priestley Unit and 8 Fox View in Dewsbury; Wells House in Sowerby Bridge and Castleford, Normanton and District Hospital.

 On 31 March 2009, the trust became a NHS foundation trust and was renamed South West Yorkshire Partnership NHS Foundation Trust.

-In 2013 when the primary care trusts were abolished as part of the Health and Social Care Act 2012 the trust took over the mental health services and community health care provisions from Barnsley PCT and as such the trust's footprint expanded to cover two counties.
-The trust's estate expanded once again to include Kendray Hospital and Mount Vernon Hospital with a number of health centres and offices within the Barnsley district.
+In 2013, when the primary care trustss were abolished as part of the Health and Social Care Act 2012 the trust took over the mental health services and community health care provisions from Barnsley PCT, and as such, the trust's footprint expanded to cover two counties.
+The trust's estate expanded once again to include Kendray Hospital and Mount Vernon Hospital with several health centres and offices within the Barnsley district.